Drug Defense Attorney Dekalb County GA

 The ambiguity in drug charges, and the stiff penalties that may follow a conviction, could make it invaluable to hire a drug defense attorney Dekalb County GA counts on.
 In some situations, just one drug conviction may result in decades in prison.
 It could be crucial to hire an experienced drug defense attorney in Dekalb County GA to defend you.
 A drug defense attorney Dekalb County GA relies on may help you get your charges reduced or dismissed.

 - Incarceration: Incarceration is a common penalty for a drug-related criminal conviction.
 Whether or not you are incarcerated, and the amount of time you may spend behind bars, can depend on many factors.
 A drug defense attorney Dekalb County GA residents trust may be able to reduce sentencing in this case.

 - Fines: If you are convicted of selling a controlled substance, you might have to pay some pretty hefty fines.
 Felony drug convictions may result in hundreds of thousands of dollars in fines.

 - Criminal Record: Even after you have served your time and paid your fines, you may have a criminal record.
 A felony conviction on your record may reduce your employment opportunities and prevent you from renting an apartment.
 However, with the help of a, you may be able to get the conviction sealed.

 Drug prosecutions are some of the most serious criminal cases someone can be charged with in Georgia.
 If you are convicted it can affect you for years to come — long after the days in prison are over and the time spent on probation has ended.
-At the Law Office of Andrew R. Lynch, we fight hard to protect you from being convicted.
+At the The Lynch Law Group, we fight hard to protect you from being convicted.
 We prepare every case as if it is going to trial so that we may seek favorable outcomes for each of our clients.